Sandwiches invented in every US state from French dip to muffuletta

 South Dakota: pheasant salad sandwich

 Pheasant meat is a big deal in South Dakota, so it’s no surprise that this game bird is the star of the state’s most legendary sandwich.
-The dish dates back to the Second World War, when canteens serving the troops ended up inundated with pheasants donated by local hunters.
+The dish dates back to World War II when canteens serving the troops ended up inundated with pheasants donated by local hunters.
 Back then, the sandwiches consisted of pheasant meat, hard-boiled eggs, mayonnaise, celery, carrots, and onions, and were given away for free.
 Today, the best place to try the sammie is Pheasant Restaurant & Lounge in Brookings, where the meat is mixed with apple, dried cranberries, and roasted pecans, then topped with melted Swiss cheese.

 PrincesHotChickenSouth/Facebook